alf45tar/PedalinoMini/README.md

 ____________|Description
 :-----------|:----------
-Mode|Select one of the following: NONE, MOMENTARY, LATCH, ANALOG, JOG WHEEL, MOMENTARY 2, MOMENTARY 3, LATCH 2, LADDER.
+Mode|Select one of the following: NONE, MOMENTARY, LATCH, ANALOG, JOG WHEEL, MOMENTARY 2, MOMENTARY 3, LATCH 2, LADDER, ULTRASONIC.
+Invert Polarity|Normally open (NO) and normally closed (NC) momentary switches are supported and configurable by software if the foot switch do not have a polarity switch.
+On analog pedal or ultrasonic ranging sensor it invert the range.
 Singles Press|Select Enable/Disable here to enable/disable PRESS, RELEASE and CLICK events.<br>CLICK event is detected after a PRESS and RELEASE event.
 Double Press|Select Enable/Disable here to enable/disable DOUBLE CLICK events.<br>If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
 Long Press|Select Enable/Disable here to enable/disable LONG PRESS, REPEAT PRESSED and LONG RELEASE events.<br>LONG PRESS event is detected after a PRESS event with no RELEASE event within the long press timeout (by default 500ms).<br>After a LONG PRESS event a REPEAT PRESSED event is triggered every repeat press timeout (by default 500ms) until the button is keep pressed.<br>After a LONG PRESS event the RELEASE event is replaced by a LONG RELEASE event.<br>Two sequences of events are possible: PRESS and RELEASE or PRESS, LONG PRESS, REPEAT PRESS (optional) and LONG RELEASE.
 Analog Response|Mapping between analog pedal movement and response.
 Accepted values: LINEAR (as is response), LOG (great acceleration but than flat), ANTILOG (start slow with a rapid increase).
 Min|It depends of pedal mode and/or pedal function (see below).
 Max|It depends of pedal mode and/or pedal function (see below).
-Invert Polarity|Normally open (NO) and normally closed (NC) momentary switches are supported and configurable by software if the foot switch do not have a polarity switch.
-On analog pedal it invert the range.
+Easing|It controls the amount of easing.
+Possible values are: 1, 2 or 3.
+Bigger value makes the responsive values more responsive: output value follows immediately the input value.
+Raccomended values: 1 for ultrasonic sensor, 2 or 3 for potentiometer.
+Activity Threshold|The amount of movement that must take place for it to register as activity and start moving the output value.
+Increase the value to suppress noisy potentiometer.
+Raccomended values: 8 or 16 for potentiometer, 64 for ultrasonic sensor.
 Analog Calibration|Enable analog pedal continuous calibration.
 Min and Max values are managed by PedalinoMini™.
 After each power on cycle move the expression pedals to its full range and PedalinoMini™ will calibrate it.
 During the first full movement of the pedal MIDI events could be not precise because PedalinoMini™ is still learning the full range of the pedal.